hafenkran/duckdb-bigquery/README.md

 There are some limitations that arise from the combination of DuckDB and BigQuery.
 These include:

 * **Reading from Views**: This DuckDB extension utilizes the BigQuery Storage Read API to optimize reading results.
 However, this approach has limitations (see [here](https://cloud.google.com/bigquery/docs/reference/storage#limitations) for more information).
 First, the Storage Read API does not support direct reading from logical or materialized views.
 Second, reading external tables is not supported.
-To mitigate these limitations, you can use the `bigquery_select` function to execute the query directly in BigQuery.
+To mitigate these limitations, you can use the `bigquery_query` function to execute the query directly in BigQuery.

 * **Propagation Delay**: After creating a table in BigQuery, there might be a brief propagation delay before the table becomes fully "visible".
 Therefore, be aware of potential delays when executing `CREATE TABLE ...
 AS` or `CREATE OR REPLACE TABLE ...` statements followed by immediate inserts.
 This delay is usually just a matter of seconds, but in rare cases, it can take up to a minute.